coding-plus-equals-one/meeting-materials-2022-2023/lists/6_dicts.md

 {1:False, 1.52:"cattle", True:234, "string":1.242}
 ```

 The first example is a dict of four key:value pairs that are all strings.
-The second is a dict exampling the usage of mismatching primitives.
+The second is a dict with mismatched types.
 The key:value pairs don’t have to be the same type.
-You can have repeat values but not repeat keys.
+You can have repeated values but not repeated keys.

 ```python
 {"hats":"sphere", "hats":"axe", "castle":"axe"}